bismuthfoundation/Bismuth-FAQ/Bridges/BSC/README.md

 ## BIS to wBIS

-> Send native BIS to the bridge, get wBIS on ETH (same amount less 5 BIS fees)
+> Send native BIS to the bridge, get wBIS on BSC (same amount less 5 BIS fees)

 - Pick "BIS->WBIS 1/2" menu - also available from "swaps" page
 - Fill in BSC recipient and amount **double check your BSC address, no going back**